Brideshead Revisited

-Brideshead Revisited: The Sacred & Profane Memories of Captain Charles Ryder is a novel by English writer Evelyn Waugh, first published in 1945.
-It follows, from the 1920s to the early 1940s, the life and romances of the protagonist Charles Ryder, most especially his friendship with the Flytes, a family of wealthy English Catholics who live in a palatial mansion called Brideshead Castle.
-Ryder has relationships with two of the Flytes: Sebastian and Julia.
+Brideshead Revisited: The Sacred & Profane Memories of Captain Charles Ryder is a novel by the English writer Evelyn Waugh, first published in 1945.
+It follows, from the 1920s to the early 1940s, the life and romances of Charles Ryder, especially his friendship with the Flytes, a family of wealthy English Catholics who live in a palatial mansion, Brideshead Castle.
+Ryder has relationships with two of the Flytes: Lord Sebastian and Lady Julia.
 The novel explores themes including Catholicism and nostalgia for the age of English aristocracy.
-A faithful and well-received television adaptation of the novel was produced in an 11-part miniseries by Granada Television in 1981.
+A well-received television adaptation of the novel was produced in an 11-part miniseries by Granada Television in 1981.
+In 2008, it was adapted as a film.

 Plot

 The novel is divided into three parts, framed by a prologue and epilogue.

 Prologue

 The prologue takes place during the final years of the Second World War.
 Charles Ryder and his battalion are sent to a country estate called Brideshead, which prompts his recollections of the rest of the story.